CumulusNetworks/docs/content/cumulus-netq-48/Lifecycle-Management/Credential-Management.md

 ### Apply Configuration Profiles

-Apply configuration profiles to a switch using the following procedure:
+After you create an agent configuration profile, you must apply the profile to a switch to update the agent settings.

-1. Run a {{<link url="Switch-Management/#switch-discovery" text="switch discovery">}}
+1. Run a {{<link url="Switch-Management/#switch-discovery" text="switch discovery">}}.

-2. Choose a discovered switch and select **Change config**.
+2. Select a switch from the **Discovered with NetQ** category and select **Change config**.

 {{<figure src="/images/netq/lcm-switch-discovery-configure-configprofile-48.png" alt="card displaying discovered switch and change configuration option" height="450" width="450">}}

-3. Select the desired configuration profile name and click **Next**.
+3. Select a configuration profile, then click **Next**.

-4. Confirm the desired NetQ agent version to run on the switch, and click **Next**
+4. Specify which NetQ agent version you want to run on the switch, then click **Next**.

-5. Click **Install** to begin pre-checks and apply the configuration profile and install the selected agent version.
+5. Click **Install** to begin the pre-check process.
+After the pre-checks are successful, NetQ applies the configuration profile and installs the agent version you specified.

-## Related Information

-- {{<link title="Switch Management/#attach-a-profile-to-a-switch" text="Attach an Access Profile to a Switch">}}